topherhunt/cheatsheets/web_app_checklist.md

   - How to deploy to a new prod environment
   - A link to this production-readiness checklist

+Security:

+  * All file upload vectors are validated for attachment size, or post-processed to protect against huge images, as relevant

 Database:

-  * DB is auto backed upn on a regular basis
+  * DB is auto backed up regularly

   * DB migrations are small, focused, and safe against table locking risks (see https://github.com/LendingHome/zero_downtime_migrations) unless downtime is expected